 The Foundation, the Gallery’s vital fundraising body was established in 1979 and has raised more than $140 million, with generous support enabling the acquisition of more than 8,300 artworks, over 45 per cent of the State’s Collection.

-The Foundation’s 40th anniversary and 2019 artwork appeal for In the aftermath 2018 is an opportunity to reflect on the generosity of the Gallery’s many supporters who have contributed over the past four decades.
-Find out more about the QAGOMA Foundation and the 2019 Foundation Appeal.
+The Foundation’s 40th anniversary and 2019 artwork appeal for In the aftermath 2018 was an opportunity to reflect on the generosity of the Gallery’s many supporters who have contributed over the past four decades.
+Find out more about the QAGOMA Foundation.

 Feature image detail: Pannaphan Yodmanee In the aftermath 2018